-Wells Fargo provides a wide range of conventional and government loans to serve the needs of qualified borrowers with programs focused on the needs of low- to moderate-income and first-time homebuyers.
-Wells Fargo’s LIFT programs bring down payment assistance and homebuyer education to communities and have helped to create more than 10,000 new homeowners in 39 communities.
+Wells Fargo provides a wide range of home loans to serve the needs of qualified borrowers including programs focused on access to credit for low- to moderate-income and first-time homebuyers.
+For instance, Wells Fargo’s LIFT programs offers homebuyer education plus down payment assistance responsibly to mortgage-ready homebuyers that has helped to create more than 12,000 homeowners combined in 45 communities and counting.

 City Livability, Community Development, Credit/Debt Rating, Debt Collection, Debt Management, Downtown Development, Economic Development, Elderly, Financial Management, Housing, Insurance, Minority Issues, Municipal Bond Counsel, Neighborhood Redevelopment, Public Financing, Real Estate, Risk Management, Small Business Development, Tax Legislation